KIBO 21 Robot Kit

 Tagged for: Coding

-KIBO is an ambitious attempt to create a screen-free rolling robotics and creativity kit for younger children.
-We tested the $500 KIBO 21 kit that comes in a plastic tub containing the robot with all snap together sensors, three motors, markers and command blocks.
+KIBO is an ambitious attempt to create a screen-free robotics and creativity kit for younger children.
+We tested the $500 KIBO 21 kit that comes in a plastic tub containing the robot with all snap on sensors, three motors, markers and wooden command blocks.